MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-troubleshoot.md

 ### Error while creating a team or channel.
 The property is missing a required prefix/suffix per your organization's Group naming requirements.

-A user may get this error when they try to connect a record or a view to a team channel using the **Collaborate** button in model-driven apps in Dynamics 365.
+A user may get this error when they try to connect a record or a view to a team channel using the **Collaborate** button in customer engagement apps in Dynamics 365.
 This happens if your tenant admin has configured group level naming policy from Azure Portal with a prefix and suffix condition

    > [!div class="mx-imgBorder"]
    > ![Prefix error](media/azure_portal_error.png "Prefix error")